dfafalis/Directionality/README.md

 # Directionality
-To obtain the fibers orientation in the RWM
+Collection of packages that deal with fitting von Mises-Fisher distributions to experimental data.
+My interest is to obtain the fibers orientation in the RWM.

-This is developed by Dimitrios
+This is collected by Dimitrios